RamonPelle/RamonPelle/README.md

 - 👋 Hi, I’m @RamonPelle
 - 👀 I’m interested in back-end development
-- 🌱 I’m currently studying C | JavaScript | Data science
+- 🌱 I’m currently studying C | JavaScript | Node JS
 - 📫 You can reach me at https://www.linkedin.com/in/ramon-pelle-71a86b129

 <!---